meltano/meltano/docs/src/_contribute/plugins.md

 1. Publish PyPI packages of these package (not for now)
 1. We could mirror this repo on GitHub if we want (not for now)

-### Transform & Models Development

-When you need to expose data to the user through Meltano UI, this often will require updating the transforms and models.
-At a high level:

-- **Transforms** will allow you to create the necessary PostgreSQL tables for users to query against
-- **Models** will determine the structure of what is exposed on the UI side

 #### Transforms

 You can test local transforms in a project by adding them in a Meltano project's `transform` > `models` > `my_meltano_project` directory.